saltstack/salt/doc/topics/development/modules/developing.rst

 Salt's loader system is responsible for reading `Special Module Contents`_ and providing the context for the special `Dunder Dictionaries`_.
-When modules developed for Salt's loader are imported directly the dunder attributes won't be populated.
+When modules developed for Salt's loader are imported directly, the dunder attributes won't be populated.
 You can use the `Loader Context`_ to work around this.

 Loader Context